Shonan Junai Gumi: Foes

-Machida, an eyebrowless boxing champion, initially defeats Eikichi through deception—using a knuckle-duster and evasive tactics before finishing him with a street sign.
+An eyebrowless boxing champion who initially defeats Eikichi through deception—using a knuckle-duster and evasive tactics before finishing him with a street sign.
 While skilled, his victory relies entirely on the element of surprise.
 When they meet again, Ryuji dismantles Machida's gang singlehandedly while Eikichi overwhelms the boxer in a brutal rematch, absorbing his punches and retaliating with devastating force.